LuDubies/branchdoc_io_test/doc/git/git.md

 To learn more about using Git, you can visit this [cool website](https://learngitbranching.js.org/).

-## Integrations

-- Visual Studio Code:
-  - Integrated "Source Control" (`Ctrl + Shift + G`) : Tracks your changes, branches, and provides a text field for easy commits.
-  - Extension "Git Graph": Visualize your branches and commits.
-- TortoiseGit
-  - Similar to TortoiseSVN.
-  - Provides a simple GUI to manage your local repository without using the commmand line.

 ## Ignore Files

 You do not always want to commit everything on your folder, for example, lots of automatically-generated documentation.